Is Community Solar for You?

 Find out if you qualify

-Community solar is open to most residents of Massachusetts served by Eversource or National Grid, but capacity varies depending on where you live and your utility.
+Community solar is open to most residents and businesses in Massachusetts and Maine who have National Grid, Eversource, CMP, or Emera as their utility.
+Capacity varies depending on where you live and your utility.
 To check availability, click on the “Get Started” button below and enter your zip code.

 Community Solar and the Relay Power Difference